plenigo/plenigo.github.io/pages/sdks/php/includes/register.md

 echo '<a href="#" onclick="'.$snippet.'return false;">Register</a>';
 ```

-This will create a snippet that can be used in a javascript event(such as onclick) and it will start the register flow when used in a webpage (html, jsp, gsp, php, etc) that has the plenigo Javascript SDK included as a script and initialized correctly.
+This will create a snippet that can be used in a javascript event(such as onclick) and it will start the register flow when used in a webpage (html, jsp, gsp, php, etc) that has the Frisbii Media Javascript SDK included as a script and initialized correctly.

 ### Merge existing user
 If you already imported your users to our system, you can merge the registered user with his subscriber ID by passing the following parameter: